Cesco16/NanoExpansion/README.md

 # NanoExpansion: a tool for the characterization of Repeat Expansion Pattern in Nanopore sequencing samples

 NanoExpansion is a python software for the extraction and characterization of Short Tandem Repeats (STRs) data from nanopore sequencing.
+It exploits the result from straglr to generate plots of the expansion site of the region of interest (e.g. gene DMPK for DM1) and to return the compact expansion pattern string.

 ## Requirements